satish-kumar07/AI-Powered-Directory-Management-System/AI_Folder-main/ai-directory-management/README.md

 4. **Deorganization**:
    - The system can reverse the organization process by moving files from subdirectories back to the main directory.
    - This is done using the `deorganize_files` function in the `file_operations.py` module.

+5. **Batch Rename**:
+   - Renames multiple files in a directory based on a pattern.

+6. **Disk Usage Analysis**:
+   - Analyzes disk usage of directories and files.

+8. **Directory Comparison**:
+   - Compares two directories and reports differences.

 ## Import Libraries
 The following libraries are used in this project: